Terrelle Pryor: Seattle Seahawks

 On April 21, 2014, Pryor was traded to the Seattle Seahawks for a seventh round pick in the 2014 NFL draft.
 He played in the preseason, but was released during the final roster cuts on August 29.
 After his release from the Seahawks, Pryor worked out for the Cincinnati Bengals, Philadelphia Eagles, New York Giants, and Washington Redskins, but did not sign a contract with any team.

 Kansas City Chiefs

 On January 7, 2015, Pryor signed a one-year contract with the Kansas City Chiefs.
-He was released on May 5.
+He was released by Kansas City on May 5.

 Cincinnati Bengals

 On May 10, 2015, Pryor signed with the Cincinnati Bengals.
-He was released five weeks later on June 18.
+He was released by Cincinnati five weeks later on June 18.

 The day after being cut by the Bengals, Pryor announced through his agent that he was open to switching his position to wide receiver.